 Rules for co-operatives

 Specific rules (forming a contract) must be developed to register a co-operative.
-Find out more from the Department of Commerce.
+Find out more from the Department of Mines, Industry Regulation and Safety.